-When we mixed Zink and HCL together a reaction started to take place immediately after we put the Zink in the test-tube.
-The Zink started dissolving.
+When we mixed zinc and HCL together a reaction started to take place Immediately after we put the zinc in the test-tube.

-We the heated zink.
-This sped up the process and we saw small pieces of Zink floating in the test-tube
+We the heated zinc.
+This sped up the process and we saw small pieces of zinc floatation in the test-tube

 Mg + HCL